StephanieArgy/StephanieArgy.github.io/pcsnotes_c3_w3.md

 Going to build a toy.

 "Feature creep" -- Impulse to build possible extra features that may or may not be necessary in the future.

+***

+Important to use Git, so that you can preserve as much data as possible.
+You're creating intellectual capital.  **Everyone line of code you create is someone else's property: Your client, or your company, or your future self.**

+<a name="testing"></a>
+##Testing

+* Testing in general: why, how, types.
+* Selenium as a tool
+* Glossary as a test.
+(Will set up a testing environment for the blog and for the kitten site.)

+Preconditions for system under test:

+1. Stimulus
+2. Expected results
+3. Actual results

+Have to clearly define the stimulus and expected results.

+* Verification: Making sure the system does what it's supposed to.
+(Really hard)
+* Validation: Making sure you're building what the client wants.
+(Almost impossible)

+"The market is a conversation."
+If people don't buy your product, it isn't working.

+Every language uas unit testing frameworks.

+Types of tests:

+1. Acceptance -- What does the customer want?
+2. Load - Acceptance test run in widespread way
+3. Platform - Acceptance test on multiple devices
+4. Integration
+5. Unit
+6. Regression

+We're going to focus on accptance testing.

+In a well-tested system, it can take days to run one of these tests.
+Testing is a big deal.
+There are companies that do platform testing.

+<a name="userStories"></a>
+##User Stories

+What is the system supposed to do?

+* Wireframes and mockups
+* User stories -- Behavior of site (functionality)
+* Scenarios
+* Requirements
+  * Performance -- How fast, how many users
+  * Reliability -- How frequently can it fail?
+How does it recover?
+  * Profitability -- How much does it cost to run?
+  * Operability -- Who runs it?

+User stories: How the system provides **relevant value to specific user populations.**

+###Kinetics User Story Format:

+* **In order to (goal)**
+* **As a (role)**
+* **I want to (system feature)**

+Customers don't give a rat's ass about your website; they care about their goal.

+Different users have different roles (And therefore different goals) for the site.
+So which user/role are we talking about?
+If you have a lot of user stories, you're not focused enough.

+Each story has one more more scenarios (steps user takes to obtain value):

+1. Precondition (e.g. be logged in)
+2. Steps
+3. Observable result

+Feature (description) - In order to get value, explicit system action: "I want to gain some outcome that furthers the goal."

+Scenarios written in [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), a language that can be interprested by testing frameworks like [Cucumber](https://cucumber.io/), [Behat](http://docs.behat.org/en/v2.5/), etc.

+<a name="selenium"></a>
+##Selenium